rhd-gitops-example/services/automerge-example/README.md

 - A ServiceAccount configured for use by Tekton.
 - A Tekton-compatible Secret patched onto that that ServiceAccount containing your GitHub token.

 This secret is used in two related ways.
 We check the source repository out using a Tekton Git PipelineResource.
-This sets up `~/.gitconfig` with the credentials needed for `git push` to work.
+This sets up Git with the credentials needed for `git push` to work.
 It gets these credentials from the `accessToken` field of the relevant secret patched onto the ServiceAccount running the Tekton Task.
 We then extract the same field and export it into the `GITHUB_TOKEN` environment variable to make `hub merge` work.
 Instructions for creating this secret are in the Getting Started document linked above.
 You should have resources of the form,

 ```yaml
 ---